-In our Absolute Advantage example, we assume that there are two countries, which are represented by a blue and red line, Blue Country and Red Country respectively.
+In our absolute advantage example, we assume that there are two countries, which are represented by a blue and red line.
+They are called Blue Country and Red Country respectively.

 Consider this table, which gives hours required to produce one unit of Good A and Good B by Blue and Red country:

 The Blue country has an Absolute Advantage in the production of Good A (2 hours).
 Blue county has an absolute advantage because it takes fewer hours to produce a unit of Good A than Red country, which takes 10 hours.

 As a result, Blue Country will be better off if it specializes in the production of Good A.

-As you can see from our example, it makes sense from businesses and countries to trade with one another.
+As you can see from our example, it makes sense for businesses and countries to trade with one another.
 All countries engaged in open trade benefit from lower costs of production.